All 16 Knife Shops in Kappabashi, Tokyo — Complete Guide (2026)

 - Request wrapping for travel — shops will pack knives safely for your flight (checked luggage only)

-- Consider sharpening service — several shops offer professional sharpening if you bring an old knife
+- Consider sharpening service — several shops offer professional sharpening if you bring an old knife (we sent the same knife to different Kappabashi shops and compared the results)

 How to Get There